ufuayk/My-Dream-Factory/README.md

 ![Mockup](https://raw.githubusercontent.com/ufuayk/My-Dream-Factory/refs/heads/main/img/mockup.png)

-## Developer's Note
+> [!NOTE]
+>

-My Dream Factory is a simple game prototype that I made just to test my coding skills.
+> My Dream Factory is a simple game prototype that I made just to test my coding skills.
 And the gameplay is very short.
 You may find bugs in the game and so on and so forth, I would appreciate it if you don't worry too much about them.

-By the way, if you refresh the page, all your progress will be lost :) I'm just saying.

-## Responsive Design Note
+>

-I didn't have time for responsive design, so I had the AI do it.
+> I didn't have time for responsive design, so I had the AI do it.
 There may be problems, don't worry too much. :p
+>
+> By the way, if you refresh the page, all your progress will be lost :) I'm just saying.

 ## Features